Bomberman (1990 video game)

+Bomberman is considered the first video game with last man standing or battle royale gameplay.

 Gameplay

 Single-player

+The player takes on the role of White Bomberman on a quest to rescue Lisa, the kidnapped daughter of his inventor Dr. Mitsumori, from the castle of Black Bomberman while defeating evil monsters and villains that work for him.

 The single player game is divided into eight worlds, each one divided into eight stages.
 Each stage is presented as a maze of blocks filled with enemies.
 By using bombs, the player must destroy the blocks blocking their path and defeat all of the enemies.
 Once all of the enemies are defeated and the hidden exit is uncovered, the player can proceed to the next stage.
-Each stage also includes one power-up hidden under one of the blocks, which can increase the number of bombs drops, increase the range of the bombs' explosions, and other useful powers.
+Each stage also includes one power-up hidden under one of the blocks, which can increase the number of bomb drops, increase the range of the bombs' explosions, and other useful powers.
 The eighth stage in each world is a boss battle.

 Multiplayer

 The game also includes a multi-player mode which allows up to five players to compete against one another (requires the use of a TurboGrafx-16 Multitap).
 This mode plays identically to the single-player mode, with the exception of power-ups being limited to only Bombs and Fire.
 There is also an alternate multi-player mode, Skull Mode, in which skulls sometimes appear hidden beneath blocks, which are detrimental if picked up.